A Dimension-Insensitive Algorithm for Stochastic Zeroth-Order Optimization: Introduction

-To address high-dimensionality in ZOO, several very promising results have been proposed recently, e.g., by \cite{wang2018stochastic,balasubramanian2018zeroth,cai2020zeroth,balasubramanian2018zeroth_neurips}.
-Nevertheless, the corresponding ZOO theories are based on some arguably critical assumptions.
-Indeed, while query complexities that are (impressively) logarithmic in $d$ have been achieved by \cite{wang2018stochastic,balasubramanian2018zeroth,balasubramanian2018zeroth_neurips}, their results are based on the assumption that $\nabla F$, the gradient of $F$, is everywhere $s$-sparse for some $s\ll d$.
+Although several promising high-dimensional ZOO paradigms have been proposed recently, e.g., by \cite{wang2018stochastic,balasubramanian2018zeroth,cai2020zeroth,balasubramanian2018zeroth_neurips}, the corresponding ZOO theories are based on some arguably restrictive assumptions.
+Indeed, while query complexities that are (notably) logarithmic in $d$ have been achieved by \cite{wang2018stochastic,balasubramanian2018zeroth,balasubramanian2018zeroth_neurips}, their results are based on the assumption that $\nabla F$, the gradient of $F$, is everywhere $s$-sparse for some $s\ll d$.
 This means that there are always no more than $s$-many nonzero components in the gradient vector $\nabla F(\xbf)$, for any choice of $\xbf$.
 Some results by \cite{balasubramanian2018zeroth} further require that the optimal solution $\xbf^*$ is sparse.
 The assumption of sparse gradient, according to \cite{cai2020zeroth}, is comparatively stringent.
-In relaxing this assumption, \cite{cai2020zeroth} developed the zeroth-order regularized optimization (ZORO) method, which is effective when the gradient is dense but satisfies the compressibility condition (CC) proposed therein.
-However, not only may the satisfaction of CC rule out some important real-world applications, but \cite{cai2020zeroth} imposes a more specific problem structure than \eqref{SP problem}---the random noise in evaluating the zeroth-order information is additive.
+In relaxing this assumption, \cite{cai2020zeroth} has developed the zeroth-order regularized optimization (ZORO) method, which is effective when the gradient is dense and satisfies a compressibility condition proposed therein.
+Additionally, \cite{cai2020zeroth} imposes a more specific problem structure than \eqref{SP problem}---the random noise in evaluating the zeroth-order information is additive.
 Namely, it is assumed that $f(\xbf)=F(\xbf)+u$ for some random variable $u\in\R$ with a bounded support\footnote{A more general problem with a known, nonsmooth regularization term has also been considered by \cite{cai2020zeroth}.}.